Typebulb FAQ

 What's the Data tab?

 The Data tab is for content that your code processes, whether structured (JSON, CSV, XML, YAML) or unstructured (plain text).
 The AI gets a read-only, schema-aware truncated view.
-Multiple chunks are separated by 2 blank lines.
+Multiple chunks are separated by two blank lines.

 Why a separate tab instead of pasting data into chat or code?